Low-Income Assistance Programs

 - Clean, tune, and repair heating and cooling systems and, if necessary, replace existing systems with high-efficiency natural gas furnaces and water heaters

 Energy Assistance Funds

-Washington: If you are a customer in Washington, funds are provided by Cascade Natural Gas to the Washington Energy Assistance Fund (WEAF) to assist qualified low income customers with utility bill assistance.
-Washington customers may apply for available funds through the Energy Assistance Agencies listed below:
+Washington: If you are a customer in Washington, funds are collected through the Schedule 593, Washington Energy Assistance Fund (WEAF) Program Cost Recovery charge to assist qualified low income customers with utility bill assistance.
+Washington customers may apply for available funds through the Energy Assistance Agencies listed below.

 Winter Help is our own program for helping Cascade Natural Gas customers.
 We’ve helped more than 10,000 families since starting the program in 1989.

 When you contribute to Winter Help, we will match each dollar donated up to a total of $50,000.
 Contributions are tax-deductible and guaranteed to be used in your community.